HackZy01/hackzy01.github.io/index.md

 ### About me 🙋‍♂️
 I am a small developer that likes to do useful stuff.
 (Mostly for Linux)

-### I love making small projects
+### I love making new projects 📄
-Little or bigger, no matter.
+Little or a bit bigger, I won't give up so easily 🙂

 ### Contact 📨